 Office: 3605 - Coleman Hall

-Jad Smith is a Professor of British Literature and Cultural Studies and a member of the Women's Studies faculty.
-He teaches graduate seminars titled Enlightenment Sexualities, Restoration and Eighteenth-Century Drama in Performance, and Science Fiction Vanguards: New Wave and Cyberpunk, as well as a wide range of undergraduate courses.
+Jad Smith is a Professor of British Literature and Cultural Studies and a member of the Women's, Gender, and Sexuality Studies faculty.
+Jad teaches graduate seminars titled Enlightenment Sexualities, Literature and Visual Culture in the Long Eighteenth Century, Restoration and Eighteenth-Century Drama in Performance, and Science Fiction Vanguards: New Wave and Cyberpunk, as well as a range of undergraduate courses.

 Doctor of Philosophy, Carnegie Mellon University

-Eighteenth-century British literature, science fiction, critical and cultural theory
+Eighteenth-century British literature, science fiction, literary and cultural theory

 Alfred Bester, Modern Masters of Science Fiction Series (University of Illinois Press, 2016).

 "Smith's work is remarkable and irreplaceable . . ."

 "Smith has made another lively contribution to understanding science fiction and its development, proving that academic and scholarly overview can also be of interest to the 'fan.'"

 - James Gunn, Center for the Study of Science Fiction